openshift/machine-config-operator/cmd/apiserver-watcher/README.md

 So, when the apiserver is up, we want to direct all local traffic to ourselves.
 When it is down, we would like it to go over the load balancer.

-See `templates/master/00-master/azure/files/opt-libexec-openshift-azure-routes-sh.yaml`
+See `machine-config-operator/cmd/apiserver-watcher/azure_handler.go`

 ## Functionality

-The apiserver-watcher is installed on all the masters and monitors the apiserver process /readyz.
+The apiserver-watcher is installed on all the masters and monitors the apiserver process /readyz, installing or removing the corresponding the iptables rules depending on the endpoint status.

-When /readyz fails,  write `/run/cloud-routes/$VIP.down`, which tells the provider-specific service to update iptables rules.
-When it is up, write `$VIP.up`.

-Separately, a provider-specific process watches that directory and, as necessary, updates iptables rules accordingly.